sylodev/documentation/docs/tags/channel.md

 #### Arguments
 - `limit?` default: 100: The number of messages to purge, applied before filtering.
-- `channel?`: The channel to purge messages in.
+- `channel?`: The channel to purge messages in, defaults to the context channel.
 - `includePinned?` default: false: Whether to include pinned messages.
 - `newerThan?`: Messages that are newer than this time will be purged.
 Accepts a time value.
 - `olderThan?`: Messages that are older than this time will be purged.
 Accepts a time value.